 What is district energy?

-District energy is a term referring to systems that produce steam, hot water or chilled water at a central plant to maximize efficiency and cost-effectiveness.
+District energy systems produce steam, hot water or chilled water at a central plant to maximize efficiency and cost-effectiveness.
 The steam or water is then piped underground to individual buildings for space heating, domestic hot water heating and air conditioning.
 District energy is already an environmentally friendly solution, but Detroit Thermal derives steam partially from clean, renewable sources to further minimize the system's carbon footprint.

-As a result, individual buildings served by a district energy system save extensive amounts on energy costs because they don't need their own boilers or furnaces.
+Individual buildings served by a district energy system save extensive amounts on energy costs because they don't need their own boilers or furnaces.
 The benefits of district energy systems include:

-For more than a century, district energy has passed the “test of time” with flying colors.
+For more than a century, district energy has been an innovative energy solution to increase reliability and cost-effectiveness.
 It has proven to be convenient, safe and reliable.
 But for the next century, one in which energy efficiency and environmental concerns are more vital than ever, the outlook for district energy is even more promising.

-For a free, no-obligation economic analysis of using Detroit Thermal in your planned or existing facility, please contact Scott Barr, Director of Business Development, at 313-963-3684 or email firstname.lastname@example.org.
+For a free, no-obligation economic analysis of using Detroit Thermal in your planned or existing facility, please contact Rick Pucak, President of Detroit Thermal, at 313-963-3884 or email firstname.lastname@example.org.

 News Media Contacts: